 What are the Professional Counselor License Requirements in Massachusetts?

-Are you interested in becoming a counselor in Michigan?
+Are you interested in becoming a counselor in Massachusetts?
 In order to be credentialed as a Mental Health Counselor (LMHC) by the Board of Registration of Allied Mental Health & Human Services Professionals, you’ll need four things: graduate level education, passing examination scores, supervised experience, and a satisfactory professional and legal background.